 Where to Stay on Safari in Sri Lanka

-Cinnamon Wild Yala is considered a luxury hotel but is still very affordable.
-It’s located in the town of Kirinda and is just a 10-minute drive from Yala National Park.
-The hotel sits on a lake and is surrounded by nature.
-Wildlife can occasionally be seen passing through the property.
-The hotel offers lake and jungle chalets, a beautiful pool area, and even a rooftop bar.
+Cinnamon Wild Yala is a luxurious yet affordable hotel located in the town of Kirinda, just a 10-minute drive from Yala National Park.
+Set on the edge of a lake and surrounded by natural landscapes, the property occasionally offers sightings of wildlife passing through the grounds.

 This sounds like an incredible holiday!
 I have a friend who studied the Sinhala language and she really fell in love with Sri Lanka.
 I can totally see why – it would be amazing to go on safari to see those animals.
 I especially love your photos of the baby elephant!